All Episodes

 No police force whatsoever.

-But then they go on, they double down.
+But then they go on.

-They said they want to abolish the court system because to them, judges, juries, even though they're black, are inherently racist because they are part of the slave culture of this country.
+They said they want to abolish the court system because to them, judges, juries, even they're black, are inherently racist because they are part of the slave culture of this country.

-They want every prisoner out and free because we don't have the means to try them any fair way, so therefore they should be free.
+They want every prisoner out and free because we don't have the means to try them in a fair way.

-Their views look, at the end of the day, you look to yourself and you go, well, these don't make any sense.
+Their views, look, at the end of the day, you look to yourself and you go, well, these don't make any sense.

 Well, they do make sense when you understand what they want.

-What they want, Sean, is a descent into chaos, and they want to guide us down there.
+What they want, Sean, is a descent into chaos.

-They've done that Wendy's in Atlanta.
+They stand at Wendy's in Atlanta.

 They want total destruction.

-And it's not my, I'm not putting words in their mouth, because only then could they recreate what we have here in their own warped image.
+And it's not my, I'm not putting words in their mouth because only then could they recreate what we have here in their own warped image.

 That's ultimately what they want, Sean.

-So you're talking to all these people, and for a time you're not recognized.
+So you're talking to all these people, and for a time, you're not recognized.

-But I would say that I saw at least eight or nine guys.
+You don't know, but I would say that I saw at least eight or nine guys.

 It's not a particularly large area.

-It's not really six a six-block radius.
+It's not really a six-block radius.

 But you want to be honest, you want to be real about what's going on.

-It goes hand in hand, okay?
+It goes hand in hand.

-You know, you saw Ice Cube tweeting multiple anti-Semitic tweets, and he's looked upon as a hero.
+You know, you saw Ice Cube tweeting multiple anti-Semitic tweets.

 And I was interviewing people, and the Jews came up quite a bit.

-The Jews, Israel, black lives, a lot of people don't know this.
+The Jews, Israel, Black Lives, a lot of people don't know this.

 They needed to pause from their main mission to protect black people to attack Jews.